csegames/CSE-UI/documentation/BuildingGameUI.md

 2. Run `yarn` (Only need to do the first time)
   - If you fail to run yarn and see an error talking about "unexprected end of file" for some node module, then just try to `yarn` again.
 There is an issue where the yarnpkg server closes connections. [https://github.com/yarnpkg/yarn/issues/7521](https://github.com/yarnpkg/yarn/issues/7521)
 3. Run `yarn start build`
+  - If you fail to build because of some definitions, a quick workaround would be to revert git changes to the definitions.ts and try building again.
+The real workaround would be to fix the typescript generation on the API server.
 4. Run `yarn link` (Only need to do the first time)
 5. --- Going forward, you only need to `yarn start build` to update the library code.